Joolace/LeafLentor/README.md

 [![License](https://img.shields.io/badge/license-GPLv2%2B-blue.svg)](https://www.gnu.org/licenses/gpl-2.0.html)

-Leaflet Elementor is a user-friendly WordPress plugin that seamlessly integrates the Leaflet mapping library with Elementor, allowing you to create beautiful, interactive maps for your website without any coding.
+LeafLentor is a user-friendly WordPress plugin that seamlessly integrates the Leaflet mapping library with Elementor, allowing you to create beautiful, interactive maps for your website without any coding.

 ## License